“People in Leeds are very friendly and welcoming too. It’s a student-oriented city and it feels like home. ”

 Kirkstall Abbey is a ruined monastery a few miles from campus and the city centre.
 The Abbey was founded in 1152 and disestablished during the reign of King Henry VIII.
 It now sits in parkland and is open to members of the public.

 Leeds City Art Gallery houses a world-class collection of 20th century British art with works by Francis Bacon, Stanley Spencer and Barbara Hepworth.
 The Henry Moore Institute owns a number of works by the artist and has regular exhibitions from other sculptors.

-Our own Stanley and Audrey Burton Art Gallery showcases the University's outstanding art collection.
 For more information visit Leeds City Council's museums and galleries website.

 The University's Refectory is a legendary music venue.
 Led Zeppelin, the Rolling Stones and Jimi Hendrix have all played here as well as more contemporary talent including the Arctic Monkeys and Ed Sheeran.

 Leeds First Direct Arena and the O2 Academy attract world-famous acts.
 The city also has a thriving underground network of smaller venues which showcase the best in new music, including Brudenell Social Club, Belgrave Music Hall and The Key Club.

 Leeds also hosts the prestigious Leeds International Piano Competition (The Leeds), with most of its later stages taking place in the University's Great Hall.
 The Leeds International Concert Season is an annual music programme featuring jazz, world music, brass, classical and chamber music.
 Major music festivals are held around the city, including Leeds Festival and Live at Leeds.

 The Universitys own International Concert Series is hosted in the Clothworkers Centenary Concert Hall.